EmmanuelOga/plangs2/README.md

 ## WIP

-- [ ] better location of the logo and url on Vertex.
 - [ ] Materialize more relationships: isTranspiler, influence, etc.
 - [ ] Dematerialize?
 Remove redundancy before re-generating the code.

 - [ ] Use the github API to procure more precise information of github repos.
-- [ ] Add icons to external services (reddit, wiki, github) and display other links.
 - [ ] Create a ToolBar component: we need some buttons to interact with eachother.

 - [ ] Allow AI enriching all data, not just plangs.